mgcarbonell/zerochat-frontend/README.md

 Thank you to my classmates...
-Devin Blair for checking in, explaining theming, and the encouragement, Nick Schmitt for giving me reality and sanity checks, Brock Molmen, Jane Cho, and Lauren Nguyen for assisting in the update, delete route ideas
+Devin Blair for checking in, explaining theming, and the encouragement, Nick Schmitt for giving me reality and sanity checks, Brock Molmen, Jane Cho, and Lauren Nguyen for assisting in the update, delete route ideas.
+Casey for the CSS encouragement.

 Thank you to...
 Lacey for a lot, a lot of wisdom, the videos, and the gifs!